yiisoft/db/docs/en/queries/bind-parameters.md

 # Bind parameters

-There are two use-cases for biding parameters:
+There are two use-cases for binding parameters:

 - When you do the same query with different data many times.
 - When you need to insert values into SQL string to prevent **SQL injection attacks**.